equilaterus/wikilaterus/wiki/Blender-for-Videogames.md

         * Add a *Subdivide modifier* with a *Simple* subdivision type. **DO NOT APPLY IT**.

 * Gradient:
+   * Brush: fill-
    * Stroke method: line.

-   * Paint on perspective mode with a FOV of 250 [ N menu ].
+* It is recommended to paint everything (specially gradients) using perspective mode with a FOV of 250 [ N menu ].

 ## Exporting